rac2030/rac.su/content/project/MakeZurich-MoBiFloC.md

 We used 2 different sensors from Sensirion as we wanted to try out both and used them on the same I2C bus (together with the SHT31) and did not want to fix the address clash.

 {{<figure src="day1-prototype-1tube.jpg" caption="Prototype with only 1 tube">}}
 After a long day of hacking and having fun chatting with other participants we could test out our first prototype, for that we took the bicyclye from another challenge and did some test drives outside as well as inside.
+You can see how it looked like in the [video]({{< relref "#first-outdoor-trials-with-the-prototype" >}}) where you can also see that we struggled at the beginning with the tubes not tight enough on the sensor, this did lead to air leakage and wrong sensor readings.
 The spikes you see in the picture are the pressure readings for both weels going over the tube.
 {{<figure src="fieldtest-sensordata.jpg" caption="Short test outside the building looking at the sensor data">}}

 When the first tire compresses the tube, the air from inside will flow trough the sensor to the outside and when the wheel is gone the reverse will happen and the tube, which has one side closed and the other attached to the sensor, will suck in the air from outside.
 That explains why each wheel generates 2 spikes shortly after each other.